 To make great content, use fewer words, and let the pictures do the talking.
-The email should be scannable -like the one below by Urban Nirvana– with pictures, headings, numbered/bulleted information and a distinct Call To Action Button.
+The email should be scannable – with pictures, headings, numbered/bulleted information and a distinct Call To Action Button.

 Providing benefit in emails is very rewarding.
 It takes a little more effort to work on informative emails than simply forwarding ‘Pick Me!’, but it’s a price well paid to stay in your customers’ minds.
 Value can be given in a number of ways.
 As a few pointers:

 - Newsletters with valuable tips